 Coastal erosion is the loss of coastal lands due to the net removal of sediment, and it causes beaches to become narrower and lower in elevation.
 This erosion is both natural and human-caused.
 Sand naturally drifts along the shore due to waves, currents, and tides.
 Storms can cause dramatic changes in a beach, including significant loss of sand.
 An "inlet" is a coastal waterway separating two stretches of beach, and is defined as "a coastal barrier waterway connecting a bay, lagoon, or similar body of water with" the ocean.
-Human-induced erosion is often caused by the creation and maintenance of inlets, where sand has historically been removed from the shore by dredging, and the natural drift of the sand is blocked by jetties, trapped in channels, or moved into shallow tidal areas.
-Developing and placing infrastructure near the shore can also contribute to coastal erosion by limiting the amount of sand stored in dunes.
+There are 66 coastal barrier inlets in Florida, and many of them are used for navigating vessels.
+Human-induced erosion is often caused by the creation and maintenance of inlets, where sand has historically been removed from the shore by dredging, and the natural drift of the sand is blocked by jetties, trapped in channels, or moved